 An impressive circuit tour through Alpine pastures, larch forests and mountain villages, with tough climbs, flowing descents and amazing view of the surrounding 4,000-metre peaks.

 First take the Postauto from Visp to Bürchen, where the tour begins.
 After a short stretch of trail leading to Unterbach, the tour passes through Schlüechtgartu to Eischoll.
 It then crosses through the heart of the village before heading up to the mountain station of the Striggen chairlift and on to Ginals.
 Without ever losing sight of the majestic Bietschhorn, the route continues to Gibidum, where the “Magic Trail” begins its winding descent to Brandalp.
 The tour then heads back to Bürchen via a gravel road.
 If you still have strength in your legs, you can then cycle the roughly 500 altitude metres to Moosalp – if not, you can make the journey via Postauto.
 The trail fun starts at Moosalp: a flowing single trail leads through a beautiful larch forest to Zeneggen via Törbel.
 A climb through the Mittlere Hellela nature reserve takes you back to Bürchen.
 There are excellent trails available from Zeneggen or Bürchen to make the journey back to Visp.

 It’s worth visiting the “Urchigs Terbil” open-air museum in Törbel to get an insight into daily life in the Valais mountain village of yesteryear.

-Safety informationUse marked bike trails and routes only, and observe all signposting.
-Please close gates after passing through.
-Please be considerate to walkers, plants and animals.
+Safety informationUse marked bike trails and routes only, making sure you observe all signposting.
+Kindly close gates after passing through.
+Please be considerate to walkers, as well as to plants and animals.
 As a rule, walkers have priority.
 When planning, take into account participants’ fitness level and ability.
 All riding is at one’s own risk.

 View this tour on SwitzerlandMobility: